- Energy-related (photovoltaic, correlated) and novel materials

 However, optical techniques are generally limited in the spatial resolution due to the intrinsic diffraction limit of light.
 In addition, the signals collected typically do not provide the direct information of structural dynamics.

 We use ultrafast electron diffraction in both reflection and transmission geometries to investigate photoinduced structural dynamics in condensed matter and at interfaces.
-Correlated with the knowledge of electronic dynamics obtained by using all-optical techniques, a full understanding about materials' transient changes across a wide range of time scales may be reached.
+Correlated with the knowledge of electronic dynamics obtained by using all-optical techniques, a full understanding about transient changes in materials and interfacial assemblies across a wide range of time scales may be reached.
 The direct structural resolution from diffraction has been proved essential in deciphering the fundamental steps during the laser-induced phase transition of vanadium dioxide and in resolving a nonequilibrium phase transition in interfacial hydrogen-bonded water networks.
-We expect similar applications for other correlated solids and novel materials as well as various solid–molecule interfacial systems.
+We expect similar applications for other energy-related correlated solids and novel materials as well as various solid–molecule interfacial systems.

 Scanning electron microscopy (SEM) is known for its ability to obtain 3-dimensional-like images for materials surfaces.
 The typical signals detected are secondary electrons (caused by the inelastic scattering of impinging electrons) and back-scattered electrons (from the original beam).
 The former type naturally exhibits surface sensitivity.
-Therefore, utilizing the laser-pump electron-probe scheme, time-resolved SEM (so-called scanning ultrafast electron microscopy) may help us to directly image surface dynamics, and serve as a useful technique for nonrepetitive systems that are not suitable for diffraction.
+Therefore, utilizing the laser-pump electron-probe scheme, time-resolved SEM (so-called scanning ultrafast electron microscopy) may help us to directly image surface dynamics and serve as a useful technique for nonrepetitive systems that are not suitable for diffraction.

 In addition, environmental SEM has been developed for imaging materials in an ambient gas such as water vapor.
 This advancement helps to maintain some materials in their native states during investigation, and eliminates the conventional high vacuum or ultrahigh vacuum condition for imaging.